Incidence and Risk Factors for Surgical-Site Infection in Dogs Undergoing Laparoscopic Ovariectomy: A Multicentre Prospective Cohort Study

 Objectives:

-Despite that canine laparoscopic ovariectomy is widely performed in small animal surgery, the associated rate of surgical site infection has only been described in few case reports and case series.
-Therefore, the study objectives are (1) to describe the incidence of SSI following laparoscopic ovariectomy and (2) identify associated risk factors.
+Although canine laparoscopic ovariectomy is widely performed in small-animal surgery, the rate of surgical-site infection (SSI) associated with this procedure has only been described in a few case reports and case series.
+Therefore, this study aimed to (1) describe the incidence of SSI following laparoscopic ovariectomy and (2) identify the associated risk factors.

 Methods:

 A multicentre, prospective cohort study was conducted in seven veterinary hospitals between January 2022 and September 2023.
-Data on patient-related variables, surgical variables, and postoperative variables were systematically collected.
-SSI was diagnosed according to Centers for Disease Control and Prevention (CDC) criteria, and statistical analysis included univariate and multivariate logistic regression to assess associations between independent variables and SSI risk.
-An active surveillance system was used and patients were followed-up at the centre twice and owner were contacted by telephone 30 days after surgery.
+Data for patient-related, surgical, and postoperative variables were systematically collected.
+SSI was diagnosed according to the Centers for Disease Control and Prevention (CDC) criteria, and statistical analysis included univariate and multivariate logistic regression to assess associations between independent variables and the risk of SSI.
+An active surveillance system was established; the patients were followed-up twice at the centre, and the owners were contacted by telephone 30 days after surgery.

 Results:

 A total of 208 female dogs undergoing laparoscopic ovariectomy were included.
-Overall SSI was identified in 15 (7.2%) procedures (95%CI:4.1%-11.6%), including 12 superficial (80%) and 3 (20%) deep, after a mean follow-up of 5 days.
+After a mean follow-up period of 5 days, SSI was identified in 15 (7.2%) cases (95% confidence interval: 4.1%-11.6%), including 12 superficial (80%) and 3 (20%) deep SSIs.
 No organ/space infections were reported.
-The median surgical duration was 46 minutes.
-Surgical time more than 46 min (P<0.001) and inappropriate postoperative use of Elizabethan collar (P=0.003) were identified as risk factors for SSI.
-Other variables that have been previously identified as risk factors in other studies, were not reported.
+The median surgical duration was 46 min.
+Surgical time more than 46 min (

 Conclusions:

-In this study, SSI following laparoscopic ovariectomy was higher than previously described in laparoscopic procedures and open surgery.
-Dogs that underwent longer surgical procedures and incorrect use of the Elizabethan collar postoperatively were associated with SSI.
+The rate of SSI following laparoscopic ovariectomy in the present study was higher than the previously described rates in laparoscopic procedures and open surgery.
+Longer surgical procedures and incorrect use of the Elizabethan collar postoperatively were associated with SSIs in dogs.